 Christian standards (Phil.
 4:8) should be used in the selection of all media brought to UCA.
 Inappropriate media (satanic, pornographic, anti-Christian, drug related, etc.) is prohibited.
 Deans reserve the right to check rooms unannounced and confiscate inappropriate media.
 Music played during Sabbath hours should be sacred.
-If the student has any questions about what is appropriate, they should ask the dean before bringing it.
+If you have any questions about what is appropriate, ask the dean before you bring it.